ccd0/4chan-x/CONTRIBUTING.md

 - To upgrade, run `grunt upgrade` (`0.x.0` version bump).
 - Release with `grunt release`.

-Note: this is only used to release new 4chan X versions, and is not needed or wanted in pull requests.
+Note: this is only used to release new 4chan X versions, and is **not** needed or wanted in pull requests.

 ### Contribute

-- Edit the CoffeeScript source.
+- Edit the CoffeeScript sources.
 - Build the JavaScript.
 - If the edits affect regular users, edit the changelog.
-- Fork the repo.
+- Fork the repository.
-- Send a pull request.
+- Open a pull request.